caseyvaughn/omdb-api/README.md

 For this first bit, you should be able to verify in the console that you are successfully retrieving information from omdb.

-- Next, write a method `renderList` that receives an array of "movie" objects as a parameter.
+- Next, write a function `renderList` that receives an array of "movie" objects as a parameter.
 Call `renderList` from the event handler you wrote in the previous step and pass it the Search results from the axios response
 - `renderList` should iterate over the movies it receives as an argument and insert the movie data from each object into the DOM as a new HTML element.

 Before moving on, try to verify that you can enter text into the text input, click the button, and then see a list of movies appear on the page